jimmyca15/AzureWebFarm/README.md

 Templates and documentation for moving existing IIS infrastructure to Azure

 ## [Web Farm With ARR and Application Servers](./ArrVmssAppVmss)
 This guide can be used to bring a web farm to Azure that relies on the IIS ARR reverse proxy, central certificate store, shared configuration, and file shares.
-There is an [existing ARM template](https://github.com/Azure/azure-quickstart-templates/tree/master/201-vmss-win-iis-app-ssl) in the ARM examples gallery that demonstrates how vm scale sets can be allocated in Azure.
+There is an [existing ARM template](https://github.com/Azure/azure-quickstart-templates/tree/master/201-vmss-win-iis-app-ssl) in the ARM (Azure Resource Manager) examples gallery that demonstrates how vm scale sets can be allocated in Azure.
 The approach found here expands upon the example by focusing on the minimal set of requirements to get a common on-premise webfarm to Azure.
-This is acheived by enabling custom fitted VHDs, file shares, and common IIS features like shared configuration.
+This is achieved by enabling custom fitted VHDs, file shares, and common IIS features like shared configuration.
 The VHDs used as base images for the vm scale sets can contain whatever applications and frameworks that are required.

 ### Architecture Summary
 * Application layer load balancing via ARR servers on an Azure VM scale set